Last updated on August 25th, 2022

 Unfortunately, if we’re talking World War Z style zombies, your security fencing isn’t going to hold them back for long.
 So, boarding up the weaker areas of the home, such as windows and doors, is vital.

 If budget isn’t a barrier, you could instead look at reinforced doors and windows.
-At the cheaper end of the scale, you can buy a basic steel door for around £350 online (but remember to budget around £200 for fitting and ironmongery).
-Or, assuming you’re working against some particularly angry zombies, you could pay as much as £2,500 for a high-spec door installed by a specialist door company.
+You’ll pay around £1,475 for a steel door installed by a specialist door company.

 Don’t forget to put together an exit strategy in case the worst happens and your home does get infiltrated.
 Of course, an underground escape route is standard, but we can’t help feeling it’s a bit OTT.
 Instead, an electric gate will probably be a lot more realistic.

-You could easily pay up to £4,000 to get a basic single electric gate installed, or up to £15,000 for a vehicular or double gate clad in timber.
-Plus, don’t forget to budget around £300 per year to get your electric gate serviced (and an extra £300 per year to pay for the inevitable damages that zombies will cause).
+You could easily pay up to £4,000 to get a basic single electric gate installed, or more for a vehicular or double gate clad in timber.
+Plus, don’t forget to budget around £1,000 per year to get your electric gate serviced (and an extra £300 per year to pay for the inevitable damages that zombies will cause).

 Make sure that you also have a plan B in case the gates get stuck.
 Worst comes to worst, barricading yourself in the basement (which you could convert into a panic room) is a pretty safe bet – as long as you have enough supplies!